-We set out developing and updating our existing file management system.
+We set out to develop and update our existing file management system.
 After a ton of R&D and feedback from our customers, we’re rolling out the new and enhanced Document360 Drive.

 The Document360 Drive elevates the experience and optimizes the way you organize, view, access, backup, and manage all the files and folders in a unified hub.

 Well, it’s simply a central cloud-based storage repository for Document360 customers to manage all files operation.
-If you have already used any of the other heavyweights such as Google Drive or OneDrive, getting used to all functions in Document360 Drive would be rather easy.
+If you have already used any other heavyweights such as Google Drive or OneDrive, getting used to all functions in Document360 Drive would be easy.

 A structured file management system is very much required in any online business; well it’s of prime necessity when you consider an online knowledge base.
 Storing all your digital assets in a single entity would make it easier and streamline your data management practices.

-Here’s a quick walk through of the new Document360 Drive by Saravana Kumar the founder of Document360.
+Here’s a quick walkthrough of the new Document360 Drive.
 You can easily access it from your project dashboard by clicking on the Drive icon from the left menu bar.

-When you’re in the main directory of the drive, just click on the ‘New folder’ option on the top right, type in the folder name, and click on Create button.
+When you’re in the drive’s main directory, just click on the ‘New folder’ option on the top right, type in the folder name, and click on Create button.

-Another easy way of adding a new folder is to use the left folder navigation bar.
-You can find the similarity of the working to that of the category view in the documentation window of your knowledge base.
-You can hover the mouse pointer over the space between folder in left navigation bar, click on the + sign that appears, type in your folder name and click on create.
+Another easy way to add a new folder is using the left navigation bar.
+You can find the working similarity to the category view in the documentation window of your knowledge base.
+You can hover the mouse pointer over the space between folders in the left navigation bar, click on the + sign that appears, type in your folder name and click on create.

 Once the folders are in place, you can go ahead and add individual or multiple files.
-If your folder is empty, you find the circular Drag and drop area at the center with an upload option inside.
-You can either do the common drag and drop files from your computer or click on the upload button and use the file explorer to select your files.
+If your folder is empty, you will find the circular Drag and drop area at the center with an upload option inside.
+You can either do the common drag-and-drop files from your computer or click on the upload button and use the file explorer to select your files.

 Increase in file size limit for upload

-We’ve now increased the limit of individual and bulk file size being uploaded into the Drive.
+We’ve now increased the limit of individual and bulk file sizes being uploaded into the Drive.